This post contains affiliate links.

 “Yum yum- the first time I had Scottish eggs.
 I love them, but thought there’s no way I could make them way too intimidating.
 I’ve made them a few times now and this vegetarian rendition is absolutely delicious.” —Kari

 - Vegan Sausage: Used to wrap up the eggs nice and tight!
-Our vegan breakfast sausage recipe fits the bill, and it ready to go in about 20 minutes.
+Our vegan breakfast sausage recipe fits the bill, and it’s ready to go in about 20 minutes.

 - Eggs: A nice boost of vegetarian protein and the star of the show.
-Aim to use slightly older types of eggs, which are easier to peel once boiled.
+Aim to use slightly older types of eggs (ones that have been in your fridge longer), which are easier to peel once boiled.

-- Flour: With beaten eggs, helps the breading stick to the egg.
+- Flour: Mixing all-purpose flour with beaten eggs helps the breading stick to the egg.

 - Panko: These larger bread crumbs offer the best crispy texture to our Scotch eggs.

 Make your breakfast sausage and boil the eggs in advance.
-This can help you get the completed Scotch eggs to the table as you’ll have the most time-consuming parts of the recipe done!
-You could even wrap the eggs in the sausage and toss back in the fridge a couple of hours before breading and frying.
+This can help you get the completed Scotch eggs to the table, as you’ll have the most time-consuming parts of the recipe done!
+You could even wrap the eggs in the sausage and toss them back in the fridge for a couple of hours before breading and frying.

 Hoo boy!
-This one can take a while because you are making sausage from scratch and boiling eggs, before marrying them in the deep fryer.
-The very definition of “labor of love” perfect for special days, like as an Easter breakfast recipe or a loved one’s birthday.
+This one can take a while because you are making sausage from scratch and boiling eggs before deep-frying them.
+The very definition of “labor of love,” these are perfect for special days, like an Easter breakfast recipe or a loved one’s birthday.

-Make a double batch of Vegan Breakfast Sausage.
-This can be done the day before and stored in the fridge.
+Make a double batch of vegan breakfast sausage.
+You can do this the day before and store it in the fridge.

 Prepare an ice bath in a large bowl.
 Bring water to a boil and add eggs straight from the fridge.
 Cook for 6 minutes before transferring to the ice bath.
 Let cool, then peel and set aside.

 Divide the prepared sausage mixture into 6 portions.
 Pat into a circle and place a cooked egg inside.
-Carefully mold the sausage around the egg so it is completely covered.
-Pinch out any gaps or holes, which can cause the crust to crack when you drop it in the deep fryer.
+Carefully mold the sausage around the egg, so it is completely covered.

 Step 4: Breading Station